usefulalgorithm/usefulalgorithm/README.md

 - _Mercy_, by Armand Hammer, The Alchemist, billy woods, E L U C I D
 - _The Night Green Side of It_, by R.A.P.
 Ferreira, Kenny Segal
 - _Implosion_, by The Bug, Ghost Dubs
-- _The Long Procession_, by Amia Venera Landscape
 - _28 (Remaster 2025)_, by Tujiko Noriko, Aoki Takamasa
 - _Stardust_, by Danny Brown
+- _The Long Procession_, by Amia Venera Landscape
 - _World Maker_, by Psychonaut
 - _I Am a Spiritual Being Having a Human Experience_, by To Be Gentle
+- _The Ultimate '80s Medley #2_, by Martin Miller
 - _TIMESOFPERIL_, by Sleep Sinatra
 - _馬_, by betcover!!
 - _End of the Middle_, by Richard Dawson